 Since treating our very first client in 1991, Montecatini has helped inspire and transform the lives of hundreds of women.
 We are nationally recognized as a leading provider of eating disorder treatment and are dedicated to helping our clients resume their lives as healthy, joyful individuals who are ready to live to their fullest potential.
 Women between the ages of 16 and 55 can heal in our residential, partial hospitalization, and intensive outpatient programs.
 These programs are designed to help our clients overcome anorexia nervosa, bulimia nervosa, or binge-eating disorder, as well as co-occurring mental health and substance use disorders.

 Montecatini is located just three miles from the Pacific Coastline in picturesque Carlsbad, California.
-The center itself is home-like and our staff puts forth every effort to ensure that the atmosphere we create is both peaceful and conducive to recovery.
+The center itself exudes the comfort and safety akin to being at home, and our staff puts forth every effort to ensure that the atmosphere we create is both peaceful and conducive to recovery.
 Each client is treated with the utmost respect and dignity, and her care will be personalized to her unique history, challenges, life experiences, and needs.

-Medical care: For clients who are medically stable yet still require medical care as they navigate the recovery process, Montecatini is pleased to offer renowned medical care.
+Medical care: For clients who are medically stable, yet still require additional care for their physical health as they navigate the recovery process, Montecatini is pleased to offer renowned medical care.
 As a distinguished provider of eating disorder treatment, we recognize that the physical health of our clients can be compromised by the presence of an eating disorder.
 We also partner with specialists in San Diego to ensure our clients’ medical needs are appropriately met.

 Medication management: When a client comes to us battling a mental health condition in addition to an eating disorder, she may benefit from the inclusion of certain medication(s).
 Our psychiatrist is available to meet with clients once per week to assess medication needs, prescribe medication, and adjust dosages as needed.
 Physician’s assistants and nurses are also available to monitor the effectiveness of any medication that is prescribed and to ensure that clients are adhering to medication regimens.